 Ben Goldberg, clarinets

 The music of Orphic Machine reflects my new interest in vocal music (the first instances are on the Tin Hat record The Rain Is A Handsome Animal, with songs based on the poems of E E Cummings), as well as my ongoing fascination with musical form, counterpoint, and groove in creating compositions that include improvisation.
-You can watch a song from the premiere at Freight and Salvage in Berkeley here (www.vimeo.com/blackparrotportfolio/review/38670529/2db84d2abc).
+Here is "Care," from the premiere at Freight and Salvage in Berkeley.